rising-dancho/rising-dancho/README.md

 - "your next move is more important than your last mistake"
 - "it is because that there is hardship that there is satisfaction"
 - "you become what you do, not what you dream"
-- "i'd much rather fail gloriously than not venture nor try"
+- "i'd much rather fail gloriously than not venture or never try"
 - "those who have swords and know how to use them but keep them sheathed will inherit the earth"